OPEN EXCLUSIVELY TO UCLA STUDENTS.

-The $100,000 Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a team business plan competition designed to recognize student innovation and support the real-world launch of promising new business ventures.
-Offering the largest entrepreneurship competition award of any law school with a total of $100,000 in prizes, the Lowell Milken Institute-Sandler Prize for New Entrepreneurs is open exclusively to UCLA students.
+The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a team business plan competition designed to recognize student innovation and support the real-world launch of promising new business ventures.

 How it Works:

-- This competition is for teams with a Startup Business that the team has already started to build or intends to build within the next 12 months.
+- This competition is for Teams with a Startup Business that the team has already started to build or intends to build within the next 12 months.
 A Startup Business is any proposed business or existing business, for profit, not-for profit, or public benefit.
 The Startup Business must be a new, independent venture in seed or startup stages.
+The Startup Business may not be venture-backed.

-- Each team must consist of two to six members and include a current UCLA School of Law 2L, 3L or LLM in good standing, or a 2019 UCLA School of Law graduate.
+- Each Team must consist of two to six members and include a current UCLA School of Law 2L, 3L or LLM in good standing, or a 2022 UCLA School of Law graduate.
+Teams with more than three members must have at least two law students on the Team.

-- Registered teams must submit their business plan by the submission deadline.
+- Registered Teams must submit their business plan by Friday, March 22, 2024.

-- Finalists are invited to present their venture idea at the public Final Round event where winners are determined by our Final Round judges.
+- Finalists are invited to present their venture idea in April 2024 at the public Final Round event where winners are determined by our Final Round judges.

 Read the competition rules for more details on the competition.